Cooking On The Ranch

 Instructions

 • Return drained pasta to the pan.
-Stir in reserved pasta water/bouillon, butter, tomato sauce, cheese and spices.
+Stir in reserved pasta water/bouillon, butter, tomato sauce, and spices.
 Add onion and garlic mixture.
-Once the cheese is melted and pasta is well mixed, add the cider vinegar and stir.
+Turn the heat down to low, add cheese and stir until cheese is melted and ingredients are well combined.

 Video